DataDog/integrations-core/vault/README.md

         no_token: true
     ```

-    Configuration for running the integration with a token:
+    Configuration for running the integration with a client token:

     ```yaml
     init_config: